5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 - Go to the Desktop
 - Open the `config.plist` included in `\EFI\OC\` with **OCAT**
 - Check the following Settings:
-	- **ACPI > Add**: add additional ACPI Tabels if your hardware configuration requires them
+	- **ACPI > Add**: add additional ACPI Tabels if your hardware configuration requires them.
+2nd to 3rd Gen Intel Core CPUs require `SSDT-PM` (create in Post-Install)
 	- **DeviceProperties**:
 		- Check if the correct Framebuffer Patch is enabled in `PciRoot(0x0)/Pci(0x2,0x0)` (Configs for Intel Core CPUs usually contain two, one enabled)
 		- Add additional PCI paths (if required for your hardware)